-The first subtitle includes three provisions that temporarily increase business deductions through the end of calendar year 2025.
-The first provision temporarily modifies the deduction for research and experimental expenditures for taxable years beginning after December 31, 2021 by allowing taxpayers to immediately deduct amounts paid or incurred during the taxable year instead of capitalizing and amortizing such expenditures over a five-year period.7 The second provision temporarily extends the ability of taxpayers to compute adjusted taxable income for purposes of the section 163(j) interest limitation without regard to deductions allowable for depreciation, amortization, or depletion in taxable years beginning after December 31, 2022.
+The second subtitle includes three provisions that temporarily increase business deductions through the end of calendar year 2025.
+The deduction for research and experimental expenditures for taxable years beginning after December 31, 2021 is temporarily modified by allowing taxpayers to immediately deduct amounts paid or incurred during the taxable year instead of capitalizing and amortizing such expenditures over a five-year period.
+A second provision temporarily extends the ability of taxpayers to compute adjusted taxable income for purposes of the section 163(j) interest limitation without regard to deductions allowable for depreciation, amortization, or depletion in taxable years beginning after December 31, 2022.
 This modification has the effect of increasing the deductible amount of business interest expense during the taxable year.
-The third provision temporarily extends the allowance of a 100-percent bonus depreciation deduction for qualified property placed into service after December 31, 2022.
+A third provision temporarily extends the allowance of a 100-percent bonus depreciation deduction for qualified property placed into service after December 31, 2022.
+Subtitle III also includes a fourth provision that permanently increases the limitation on expensing of depreciable assets.
+The Joint Committee staff estimates that these provisions will result in a \$32.8 billion revenue loss over the budget window.